BND Hamburger Icon

 Data privacy and security

-In some cases, businesses that collect consumer data could be on the hook for compliance issues if a third-party company mishandles that data on their client’s behalf.
+In some cases, businesses collecting consumer data could be on the hook for compliance issues if a third-party company mishandles that data on their client’s behalf.
 This has led to an influx of requests to small businesses from their clients that are subject to the laws, even if they themselves do not collect consumer data.

 Being aware of the rules and how strict they might be is essential to avoiding hefty fines.